HarperDB/documentation/docs/administration/harper-studio/manage-instance-roles.md

 # Manage Instance Roles

-HarperDB users and roles can be managed directly through the HarperDB Studio.
+Harper users and roles can be managed directly through the Harper Studio.
 It is recommended to read through the [users & roles documentation](../../developers/security/users-and-roles.md) to gain a strong understanding of how they operate.

-Instance role configuration is handled through the **roles** page of the HarperDB Studio, accessed with the following instructions:
+Instance role configuration is handled through the **roles** page of the Harper Studio, accessed with the following instructions:

-1) Navigate to the HarperDB Studio Organizations page.
+1) Navigate to the Harper Studio Organizations page.

 2) Click the appropriate organization that the instance belongs to.